yeehaa123/elab/h2020/proposal/SpacesER_Johanna/OverLab_DH_Johanna.md

 ### 3.1 Workplan -
 #### Workpackage
-(see pdf Roadmap Dark Horse on Trello)
+(see aditionally: pdf's Roadmap, overview budget and requirements and pictures from testcases from Dark Horse on Trello)

 #### Deliverables